March 22, 2024

 Recently, I loaned a Chemex, Sowden, and some other brewing devices and grinders to a friend who is just starting to take her coffee making to the next level.
 While putting together some favorite instructional videos for her, I decided it might be fun to create a blog with links to some of these.

 Rule of Thumb.
-I weigh my coffee (medium grind, ground with a burr grinder...blade grinders are okay for spices but not for coffee...in the Chemex video below he is grinding with the Baratza, the same one that I used as my default grinder, a Baratza Virtuoso Plus until I switched to a Fellow Ode 2) and start out with the SCAA recommendation of a ratio of 16:1, essentially 6 grams of coffee per 100 ml of water, or, 60 grams per liter, 30 grams per 500 ml (I use a very accurate digital scale, the Pearl
+I weigh my coffee (medium grind, ground with a burr grinder...blade grinders are okay for spices but not for coffee...in the Chemex video below he is grinding with the Baratza, the same one that I used as my default grinder for many years, a Baratza Virtuoso Plus until I switched to a Fellow Ode 2 in 2023) and start out with the SCAA recommendation of a ratio of 16:1, essentially 6 grams of coffee per 100 ml of water, or, 60 grams per liter, 30 grams per 500 ml (I use a very accurate digital scale, the Pearl

 by Acaia, that I treated myself to a few years ago).
 I boil my water in a Saki Baristan electric kettle that I bought from Amazon.
 Gooseneck type spout design.